intvsteve/VINTage/Locutus/Installer/README.txt

 work used for the box and manual design.

-To build the Visual Studio makefile project, the current Installer.vcxproj assumes you have configured MinGW / MSYS2 on your system, along with ensuring that the zip utility is installed.
+To build the Visual Studio makefile project, the current Installer.vcxproj assumes you have configured MSYS2 on your system, along with ensuring that the zip utility is installed.
 Details of that configuration are in the install_zip.bat and install_zip.mak files.

 BASIC_OVERVIEW
 =============================================================================